alisherbegmatov/SPD-2.3-Debugging-Techniques-Lab-main/debug_log.md

 Error: "KeyError: 'name'"
 Debugging technique: Trace backward
-Solution: We still could not get correct result_json.
-We got an response of `{'cod': '400', 'message': 'Nothing to geocode'}` We cheked the Open Weather API documentation and discovered that the param name of the city should be `q`
+Solution: We still could not get the correct result_json.
+We got a response of `{'cod': '400', 'message': 'Nothing to geocode'}` We checked the Open Weather API documentation and discovered that the param name of the city should be `q`

 Change line 44